vonvoo/docs/docs/source/bring it all together.rst

 Reminder: :ref:`Set up 2FA <2fa-usage>`

-   - Use :ref:`Authy Documentation <2fa-authy-documentation>` to navigate through the online, account provider.
+   - Use :ref:`2FA Documentation <2fa-authy-documentation>` to navigate through the online, account providers.
+Remember, use Authy for documentation and use the *Ente Auth* app to store the 2FA codes.
    - While logged into this online account, complete all 2 Factor Authentication steps.

 .. _bring-it-all-together-secure-all-accounts